 hunted them to the ends of the earth; instead, less than two months later they

-were found publicly preaching the gospel of a resurrected savior and no
+were found publicly preaching the gospel about a resurrected savior and the

 (163g) Works of the devil >>